dcnieho/Titta/readme.md

 |`settings.UI.val.menu.text.style`|See [Text options](#text-options).|

 ##### Text options
-Texts take all or some of the below options
+Texts take all or some of the below options:

 | Option name | Explanation |
 | --- | --- |